 - Leave application form (DOC 68KB) (PDF 177.9KB)

-- Notice of requirement to take annual leave for close down (DOC 113KB) (PDF 322KB)
+- Notice of requirements to take annual leave for temporary shutdown (Word) (DOC 113KB) (PDF 322KB)

 - Direction to take excessive annual leave (DOCX 51.9KB) (PDF 427.3KB)